gradesta/gradesta/licenses/MDL/README.md

 a) Two FORKs of the same work may be combined and be treated as one JOINTLY OWNED WORK.
 Voting rights of the DTIVs are equal.
 b) Two distinct works under this license may be combined.
 Works are considered distinct if they share less than %60 of their DTIVs.
 When two distinct works are combined, usage and performance rights to each work must be licensed separately.

+** Section §7 - Updating this license **

+a) Anyone may publicly propose a change to this license
+b) If that change is publicly nominated by %80 of the DTIVs, the license will be updated